 ARTICLE 10.
 Members shall strive to further their education in the profession of business brokerage, thus developing the skills necessary to rise to a higher level of professionalism.

 ARTICLE 11.
-Members shall abide by all the Real Estate Laws of the State of California and by the Rules and Regulations of the Department of Real Estate of the State of California.
+Members shall abide by all the Real Estate Laws of the State of California and by the Rules and Regulations of the Bureau of Real Estate of the State of California.

 ARTICLE 12.
 Members shall promote the sole and exclusive listing of any property they attempt to sell.